markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![Grid HTML](./assets/lesson-4/3500-grid-html.png)

-The design team wouldn't be thrilled with this look, but we can use our new CSS Grid skills to convert this unreadable list into a pretty chart.
+The design team wouldn't be thrilled with this look, but we can use our new CSS Grid skills to convert this unreadable list into an attractive chart.
 Let's get started!

-### Build the CSS Grid
+### Build the Grid

 Let's proceed by defining the grid in the grid container.
 We'll set the background color and center the grid using flexbox: